seam/wicket/examples/numberguess/readme.txt

 1. ensure that the JBOSS_HOME environment variable resolves to the JBoss AS 6 installation directory
 2. Start JBoss AS 6
+3. From the commandline, run:

-3. Execute the following Maven commands: mvn package jboss:hard-deploy
+  mvn package jboss:hard-deploy

 4. Visit http://localhost:8080/seam-wicket-example-numberguess in your browser
 5. Start guessing!